The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

-$\Sl_i$ boundaries are covered in case 1 of Lemma~\ref{lem:paired cases}, if the right shift of the tail is unobstructed.
-If the right shift of the tail is obstructed, then if $c_i$ is short, then either $c_i$ ends at $(n-2,n-1)$ (Lemma~\ref{lem:SA cases}, case 2), or it ends where some other chord ends or starts (cases 2,3 of Lemma~\ref{lem:paired cases}).
-If $c_i$ is not short, but this shift is obstructed then $c_i$ must have a sticky child (case 2 of Lemma~\ref{lem:SA cases} again).
+\item\emph{Boundaries of type $\Sl_i$} are covered in case 1 of Lemma~\ref{lem:paired cases}, if the right shift of the start is unobstructed.
+Otherwise, if $c_i$ is short, then either $c_i$ ends at $(n-2,n-1),$ (Lemma~\ref{lem:SA cases}, case 2; in this case the shift is not defined), or it ends where some other chord ends or starts (cases 2,3 of Lemma~\ref{lem:paired cases}; the shift is obstructed).
+If $c_i$ is not short, but the right shift of its start is not unobstructed then $c_i$ must have a sticky child (case 2 of Lemma~\ref{lem:SA cases} again), and the shift is undefined.

-$\Sr_i$ boundaries are covered in case 1 of Lemma~\ref{lem:paired cases}, if the left shift of the tail is unobstructed.
-If the left shift of the tail of $c_i$ is obstructed, then either $c_i$ starts at $(1,2),$ or it is a sticky child (case 3 of Lemma~\ref{lem:SA cases}), or it starts where some other chord $c_j$ ends.
+\item\emph{Boundaries of type $\Sr_i$} are covered in case 1 of Lemma~\ref{lem:paired cases}, if the left shift of the start is unobstructed.
+Otherwise, either $c_i$ starts at $(1,2),$ or it is a sticky child (case 3 of Lemma~\ref{lem:SA cases}; in both cases the shift is not defined), or it starts where some other chord $c_j$ ends.
 In this case $\Sr_i\notin\Var.$

-$\El_i$ boundaries are covered in case 1 of Lemma~\ref{lem:paired cases}, if the right shift of the head is unobstructed.
-The right shift of the head is obstructed when this chord either ends at $(n-2,n-1),$ when it has a sibling which starts where $c_i$ ends, or when $c_i$ is the same-end child of $c_j$.
-The first situation is treated in Lemma~\ref{lem:SA cases}, case 4.
-In the second and third situations $\El_i\notin\Var.$
+\item\emph{Boundaries of type $\El_i$} are covered in case 1 of Lemma~\ref{lem:paired cases}, if the right shift of the end is unobstructed.
+The right shift of the end is obstructed when it has a sibling which starts where $c_i$ ends, or when $c_i$ is the same-end child of $c_j$.
+In these situations $\El_i\notin\Var.$ The last possibility is that this chord ends at $(n-2,n-1).$ This case is treated in Lemma~\ref{lem:SA cases}, case 4 (and the shift is not defined).

-$\Er_i$ boundaries are covered in case 1 of Lemma~\ref{lem:paired cases}, if the left shift of the head is unobstructed.
-There are several cases in which this shift is obstructed.
-If $c_i$ is short it could either be that it starts at $(1,2)$ or it is a sticky child (case 5 of Lemma~\ref{lem:SA cases}), or it starts where some other chord ends (case 2 of Lemma~\ref{lem:paired cases}).
-If $c_i$ is not short then the left shift of the head is obstructed only if $c_i$ has a same-end child.
+\item\emph{Boundaries of type $\Er_i$} are covered in case 1 of Lemma~\ref{lem:paired cases}, if the left shift of the end is unobstructed.
+There are several cases in which this shift is obstructed or just not defined.
+If $c_i$ is short it could either be that it starts at $(1,2)$ or it is a sticky child (case 5 of Lemma~\ref{lem:SA cases}), in these cases the shift is not defined, or it starts where some other chord ends (case 2 of Lemma~\ref{lem:paired cases}, this is an obstructed case hence $\Er_i\notin\Var$).
+If $c_i$ is not short then the left shift of the end is obstructed only if $c_i$ has a same-end child.
 In this case $\Er_i\notin\Var,$